International Corporate Finance

 - Term 2

-This course is concerned with the decisions that firms make about financing their investment in productive capital.
-You will study the principles underlying such decision-making, their application and debates over them in relation to the modern literature.
-This is a core course for FFL students and an elective one for International Management students.
+This module provides students with fundamental knowledge in principles of international corporate finance and asset pricing to understand and analyse the major issues affecting the financial policies of corporation in capital markets.
+This course is concerned with the decisions that firms make about financing their investment in a global economic environment.
+You will study the principles underlying such decision-making, their application and debates over them in relation to the modern literature to develop analytical skills in a challenging global environment, and other complex specialised contexts.

 Objectives and learning outcomes of the module